Women in baseball: Umpires

 There is evidence that at least one woman, Amanda Clement, was umpiring semi-professional games as early as 1905.
 "Mandy", as she was called, grew up near a ballpark in her hometown of Hudson, South Dakota, where she was introduced to baseball by her brother Henry.
 Clement began umpiring while a student at Yankton College, and gained fame nationwide for her knowledge of baseball and her accuracy in umpiring the games.
 She was paid between $10 and $15 per game, which helped pay her tuition.
 She umpired games in North Dakota, Iowa, Minnesota, Nebraska, and South Dakota until at least 1909, and later became a physical education instructor for high school and college women's teams.
 She still would umpire an occasional semi-pro game in South Dakota even during the 1910s.
 There were several other woman umpires in the early 1920s: one was Deana Ernest of Toledo, Ohio, who umpired semi-pro games in the area, and also managed a city league team there.
 Another was Nina Belle Hurst, a resident of Sawtelle, California, who umpired in the Southern California Baseball Managers Association.
 During World War II, there were also some women who umpired, including some the press jokingly referred to as "WUMPS" (women umpires).
 Among them was Lorraine Heinisch, of Kenosha WI, who umpired semi-pro games in 1943, including a championship game in Wichita, Kansas.

 The first woman to umpire a professional game was Bernice Gera.
 A former Little League coach and a passionate fan of baseball, she entered umpiring school in 1967 (the first woman ever to attend the Fort Lauderdale Baseball School).
 After a lengthy court battle with major league baseball, she finally won the right to umpire.
-Her first pro game was in the minor leagues in June 1972—a game between the Auburn Phillies and Geneva Rangers in the New York-Penn League, but after several disputed calls, she decided to resign and never umpired another professional game.
+Her first pro game was in the minor leagues in June 1972, a game between the Auburn Phillies and Geneva Rangers in the New York-Penn League, but after several disputed calls, she decided to resign and never umpired another professional game.

 In 1988 Pam Postema became the first female umpire to officiate a Major League Baseball spring training game, and the last until Ria Cortesio in 2007.

+Since 2017, Jen Pawol had been active as an umpire in the minor leagues.
+On August 9, 2025, Pawol made her MLB debut, becoming the first woman to umpire an MLB game during the regular season.
+She appeared as the first base umpire in the first game of a doubleheader between the Miami Marlins and Atlanta Braves at Truist Park in Atlanta, and was third base umpire in the second game.
+She continued as an umpire on Sunday, August 10, becoming the first female home plate umpire in a MLB regular-season game, in another game between the Braves and Marlins.

+On August 29, 2025, Omairy Guzmán became the first female umpire in a game in the Dominican Republic Professional Baseball League; she was the third base umpire in a game between the Mineros de Bonao and the Atléticos de Puerto Plata.